It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Awards

 Award checks will be available at teardown.
 Checks not picked up will be mailed within 30 days.
-You must notify the Fair if the person or business name to be issued your awards check is different that the exhibitor name the entry was registered under.
+You must notify the Fair if the person or business name to be issued your award check is different from the exhibitor/group name the entry was registered.
 For collaborative projects, only one check will be issued, and the participating exhibitors are responsible for dividing the premium check.
 All award money may be forfeited if the exhibitor fails to maintain their exhibit throughout the duration of the Fair.

 Each landscape exhibit will be judged using a point system.
-The amount of points earned will determine the amount of the monetary award received per the following:
+The amount of points earned will determine the monetary award received per the following:

 Class 001